Skip to content

 Criminal Lawyers for Minor Coercion

-Defense against minor or light coercion charges between individuals.
+Defence against minor or light coercion charges between individuals.

 Minor coercion (coacciones leves) refers to light forms of compulsion that do not reach the severity of basic coercion.
-Since the 2015 Criminal Code reform, minor coercion is classified as a minor offense (delito leve) under Article 172.3 CP, carrying a maximum penalty of a fine of 1 to 3 months.
+Since the 2015 Criminal Code reform, minor coercion is classified as a minor offence (delito leve) under Article 172.3 CP, carrying a maximum penalty of a fine of 1 to 3 months.
 However, in the family context, even minor coercion is treated as a full crime with imprisonment.

 Boundary Definition